jostfox/BankiingApplication/README.md

 Project Description: Backend Development of a Banking Microservice

-This document provides an overview of an exam project focused on backend development for backend developers.
-The goal of the project is to develop the backend part of a banking microservice, utilizing various technologies and frameworks such as Spring Boot, MySQL, Liquibase, Mockito, Swagger, AOP, JaCoCo, MapStruct, Hibernate, JPA, and SLF4J.
+The goal of the project is to develop the backend part of a banking microservice, utilizing various technologies and frameworks such as Spring Boot, MySQL, Liquibase, Mockito, Swagger, AOP, Hibernate, JPA, and SLF4J.